 In 2014, PACT began expanding foster homes throughout the country to meet the needs of people and pets who could not travel, and were able to help pets from 23 different states.Our hospital foster program grew to be almost half of our total placements, and we doubled the number of veterinarians and trainers that volunteered to help PACT Foster Pets.
 As our foster homes and volunteers grew, so did awareness of this amazing and unique organization – and the number of animals we were able to help!
 In 2014 alone, PACT facilitated over 100 foster pet placements and oversaw 71 joyous reunions between a beloved pet and the owner who had feared they might never see their best friend again.

 In 2015 and 2016, PACT continued to grow to help more people around the country, and saved more pets’ lives.
 By the end of 2016, we had placed over 400 pets in safe foster homes since our first year.
 In 2017, we placed 165 pets, in 2018 we placed 246 pets and in 2019 we placed 245 pets.
 Thus far in 2020, we have found foster homes for 183 furry-family members.
 We are proud of the difference we have made in the lives of over 1,200 pets since our beginning.

 Today, we are looking to expand our local as well as national infrastructure of vets, trainers, kennels, and volunteers.
-PACT is working towards the day when no beloved pets are unwillingly surrendered to shelters due to a temporary military or medical crisis.
+PACT is working towards the day when no beloved pets are unwillingly surrendered to shelters due to a temporary military, medical crisis, or other crisis.
 Can you help us make this happen?
 Become a foster home, volunteer, and/or donate today!